Compare

 Primary focus

-Very broad cloud platform with hundreds of services across compute, data, AI, enterprise, security, analytics, and more.
+Very broad cloud platform with 200+ services across compute, data, AI, enterprise, security, analytics, and more.

 Getting started